Hussein-Mourad/final-term3/README.md

 ![Query sample run](img/query2.png "Query sample run")

 ### Add
-This Function adds a contact to the phone book it asks the user for last name, first name, date of birth formatted as (dd-mm-yyyy), address, phone number, and email address.
-When the contact is added successfully it asks the user it he wants to add another one.
+This Function adds a contact to the phone book.
+It asks the user for the last name, first name, date of birth formatted as (dd-mm-yyyy), address, phone number, and email address of that new contact.The date of birth, phone number, and email address wil be validated using [`printOneContact()`](#printOneContact).
+When the contact is added successfully it asks the user if he wants to add another one.If yes, the fuction will call itself.

 It validates the user input.
 It keeps asking the user if he enters invalid input.
 It uses for that three helping functions  [`validDate()`](#valid-date), [`validEmail()`](#valid-email), and [`validPhone()`](#valid-phone).